aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/system-requirements/_index.md

 ## **Supported Operating Systems**

-Aspose.Ocr for C++ is a native library.
-Aspose.Ocr for C++ supports 64-bit operating systems
+Aspose.OCR for C++ is a native library.
+Aspose.OCR for C++ supports 64-bit operating systems

 ## **Development Environments**
-You can use Aspose.Ocr for C++ to develop applications in any development environment that supports C++
+You can use Aspose.OCR for C++ to develop applications in any development environment that supports C++

 ## **WINDOWS**

 ### **Dependencies CPU version**

- - Microsoft.ML.OnnxRuntime.1.3.0
+ - Microsoft.ML.OnnxRuntime.1.7.0

 Notice: if you install a package from Nuget, you don't need to install any additionals.
 If you simply want to use Aspose.Ocr.dll, you will need to:

  - add a reference on Aspose.Ocr.dll

- - install from Nuget Microsoft.ML.OnnxRuntime Version="1.3.0"
+ - install from Nuget Microsoft.ML.OnnxRuntime Version="1.7.0"

 ### **Dependencies GPU version**